 Anyone is prone to contract it, and most of the infections are mild.
 Elderly people are more at risk of developing severe symptoms.
 The following can also make you more prone to develop it:

-Kidney disorders are there for longer periods.
+Kidney disorders for longer periods.

 Chronic obstructive pulmonary disease (COPD).